Skip to content

 Optimism feels good.
 But too much of it dulls your edge.

-Research by Gabriele Oettingen reveals that focusing solely on positive outcomes tricks your brain into thinking you’ve already succeeded, which lowers your follow-through.
+Research by Gabriele Oettingen reveals that focusing solely on positive outcomes tricks your brain into thinking you’ve already succeeded, which lowers follow-through.
+Her WOOP method (Wish, Outcome, Obstacle, Plan) shows that visualizing obstacles sharpens execution.

-Flip the script.
-Picture the obstacles and plan how you’ll handle them.
+Optimism feels good.
+But too much of it dulls your edge.
+Flip the script: picture the obstacles and plan how you’ll handle them.
 Suddenly, you shift from daydreaming to executing.

 Borrow from the Stoics